MarkXCloud/PRML/1 Introduction/Introduction.md

 <img src="../pic/image-20211116155820783.png" alt="image-20211116155820783" style="zoom:80%;" />

-a mixture of oil, water, and gas (Bishop and James, 1993).
-These three materials can be present in one of three different geometrical configurations known as ‘homogenous’, ‘annular’, and ‘laminar’, and the fractions of the three materials can also vary.
+> a mixture of oil, water, and gas (Bishop and James, 1993).
+These three materials can be present in one of three different geometrical configurations known as ‘homogeneous’, ‘annular’, and ‘laminar’, and the fractions of the three materials can also vary.
 Each data point comprises a 12-dimensional input vector consisting of measurements taken with gamma ray densitometers that measure the attenuation of gamma rays passing along narrow beams through the pipe.

 How can we turn this intuition into a learning algorithm?
 One very simple approach would be to divide the input space into regular cells.